-Level: 11 Credit: 1.0 Course Fee: \$10 This course is designed to provide information and experiences revolving around concepts of life and life processes.
-Topics covered include energetics, cellular and molecular biology, genetics, ecology, evolution, and biochemistry.
-Dissections or alternative projects may be incorporated in this course.
-Reading comprehension is an important component of this curriculum.
+Level: 11 Credit: 1.0 This course is designed to provide information regarding concepts of life and life processes.
+Topics covered include energetics, cellular and molecular biology, genetics, ecology, evolution, biochemistry, plants, and animals.
+Reading comprehension is an important component of this course.